Let all things be done decently and in order.

 — 1 Corinthians 14:40 (NKJV)

-This page explains the process for getting your Christian book ghostwritten, edited, or published, or all three if that’s what you need, though ghostwriting automatically includes editing.
-If you have already written your book and it doesn’t need rewriting, you can skip over the ghostwriting section and read the editing and publishing sections.
+This page explains the process for getting your book ghostwritten, edited, or published, or all three if that’s what you need.
+If you have already written your book, you can skip over the ghostwriting section and read the editing and publishing sections.

 I understand that folks want their books written as quickly as possible, so I’m open to adjusting the process as needed.
 Having said that, following is the general process for ghostwriting.

 First I determine what I will be writing the book from.
 Many authors send me notes, rough drafts of either partial or complete manuscripts, audio/video recordings, media articles, journals, blogs, and other scattered pieces of information.
-Others don’t have anything to begin with, so I conduct phone interviews around the author’s job, unless the author is retired, and then the phone-interviewing schedule is usually more open.
+If it’s a teaching topic, I can research it myself.
+If it’s a personal story, and the author doesn’t have any material to send me to start the work, I conduct phone interviews around the author’s job, unless the author is retired, and then the phone-interviewing schedule is usually more open.

-For longer books, this is not necessarily the first 8,000 words that will start the book, just the first 8,000 that I get finished, although I try to get as close to the beginning as I can, per the outline.
+For longer books, this is not necessarily the first 8,000 words that will start the book, just the first 8,000 that I get finished, although I try to get as close to the beginning as I can.
 I just find that as I write books from “scratch,” copy naturally gets moved around according to its appropriate placement in the book, and the author and I can’t always predict that in the beginning.

-If you want additional writing work upfront, that’s fine.
+If you want to pay for additional writing work upfront, that’s fine.
 It’s just always important for the author and me to be on the same page.
 I don’t want to write 50,000 words and then discover it isn’t what you wanted.

 After the first 8,000 words have been written, I will send the copy to you for review and any changes that need to be made before writing more of the book.
 The “back and forth” review cycle will continue until the book is finished.

-I also give progress updates once a week, usually on Fridays (this is true for all types of jobs, not just ghostwriting).
+I also give progress updates once a week, usually on Fridays.

 If you have already written your manuscript, and it doesn’t need rewriting, I offer all levels of editing, including developmental/comprehensive editing, as well as copy editing and proofreading, the definitions of which are on the Services section of this site.